About Myopia

 The most common ocular disorder in the world

-Our eyesight is vital to learning and negotiating the world around us, and to leading productive lives.
+Our eyesight is vital to learning and navigating the world around us, and to leading productive lives.
 As humanity spends more time indoors, myopia (short-sightedness) is now the most common eye disorder globally, and its incidence is escalating rapidly.

 Myopia is a condition where people can see close objects clearly, but further away objects appear blurred.
 If not well-controlled, myopia worsens over time.
 High myopia is then associated with significantly increased risks of retinal disease, glaucoma and cataracts.